CleanTalk/gf-doboard-addon/readme.txt

 = Where do I get my doBoard user token? =
 You can find your token in your doBoard account settings under API section.

+= What does GF2DB stand for? =
+GF2DB is an acronym for Gravity Forms to doBoard.

 == Screenshots ==
 1. Plugin settings page.
 2. Feed configuration example.
 3. Task created in doBoard.

 == Changelog ==

+= 1.0.5 =
+* Upd.
+Settings.
+Improve UX.

 = 1.0.4 =
 * Upd.
 Resources handling updated.